TLDR:

 Step 2: Set up simple categories

-Create 5 columns or tags in a spreadsheet for each testimonial:
+Create 5 columns or tags for each testimonial:

 -